What is An Inverter?

-Before proceeding to sine-wave production Let’s see how a square wave alternating current is produced.
+Before proceeding to sine-wave production Let’s see how a square-wave alternating current is produced.
 In fact, the old type inverters used to produce simple square waves as their output.

 Let’s build an interesting circuit as shown with four switches and one input voltage

-This circuit is known as full-bridge inverter the output is drawn between points A and B. To make this circuit analysis easier, let’s replace this actual load with a hypothetical load.
+This circuit is known as a full-bridge inverter the output is drawn between points A and B. To make this circuit analysis easier, let’s replace this actual load with a hypothetical load.
 Just note the current flow when S1 and S2 are on and S3 and S4 are off.

 Now just do the reverse and observe the current flow.
 It is clear that the current flow is the opposite in this case, as is the output voltage across the load.
 This is the basic technique that produces a square wave alternating current.